ChicoParticulas/bbear_bbear/index.md

 A growing body of evidence shows that people with depression use language differently.
 Many studies have unveiled a class of words that can help accurately predict whether someone is suffering from depression.
 The most robust language marker of depression is the frequency of using first-person singular pronouns, such as I and my.
 Moreover, specific negative descriptors are linked to the tendency of depression.

 Under this context, we have applied **sentiment analysis** to automatically sort text data from Quotebank by positive, negative, and neutral sentiments.
 The further goals of our project are
-- Analyzing if there is a growing awareness of mental disorder
+1. Analyzing if there is a growing awareness of mental disorder
-- Analyzing the seasonal effect on negative emotions
+2. Analyzing the seasonal effect on negative emotions
-- Analyzing gender effect in negative emotions
+3. Analyzing gender effect in negative emotions

 ## Method
 To look into this topic, we analyzed the dataset from [Quotebank](./another-page.html), which is a corpus of quotations from a decade of news.
-We focused on the data from 2017 to 2020, since the distribution of data in 2016 is not
+We focused on the data from 2017 to 2020, since the data in 2016 is not equally distributed and only covers until April in 2021.
+For all the analysis, we randomlly collect 1 million quotes from 2017, 2018, and 2019 for 30 times to decrease bais and variation.
+The detailed analytic methods are describled below and shown in Fig.1.

+#### Analyzing if there is a growing awareness of mental disorder

+#### Analyzing the seasonal effect on negative emotions
+1. Take 1 million quotes for each year in 2017 - 2019.
+2. Divided the 1 million quotes into 12 months, that is 12 pools.
+3. Bootstrapping (Randomly sampling) 10 thousands quotes from every month pool, so that each month pool contains 10 thousands quotes.
+4. Calculate the negative count of each month pool.
+5. Repeat steps 3 and step 4 with replication n = 30, so we can calculate the median and standard deviation of the negative quotes for each month.
+6. Draw box plots of spring, summer, autumn and winter.

+#### Analyzing gender effect in negative emotions
+1. Take 1 million quotes for each year in 2017 – 2019.
+2. Append the polarity scores for each quotes.
+3. Apply genderize library to categorize the quotes by the gender of the first names
+4. Divided the quotations in two gender types into 12 months, that is 24 pools.
+5. Bootstrapping (Randomly sampling) 5 thousands quotes from every month pool, so that each month pool contains 5 thousands quotes.
+6. Calculate the negative count of each month pool.
+7. Repeat steps 3 and step 4 with replication n = 30, so we can calculate the median and standard deviation of the negative quotes for each month.
+8. Draw box plots over time, and compare the gender means and variation over time.

 ### Is there a growing Awareness?
+It is only until recently that people started to be more and more aware of mental condition.
+Many surveys show that public concern about mental health has increased in recent years.
+Therefore, we are going to figure out if there is a growing attention to mental condition in society as the disorder prevails by the following keywords: mental illness, psychopath, depression, mental disorder.

 ![<awareness src="awareness.jpeg"  align="center" width="100" height="50"/>](assets/images/awareness.jpeg)

+### Seasonal effect on negative emotions
+##### What is SAD?
+Seasonal affective disorder (SAD) is a type of depression that's related to changes in seasons —symptoms start in the fall and continue into the winter months, sapping your energy and making you feel moody.
+These symptoms often resolve during the spring and summer months
+##### Cause
+- Neurotransmitter regulation issues: People with SAD may have trouble regulating serotonin
+- Melatonin Overproduction: Darkness increases production of melatonin, which regulates sleep.
+As winter days become shorter, melatonin production increases, leaving people with SAD to feel sleepier and more lethargic, often with delayed circadian rhythms.
+- Vitamin D Underproduction: People with SAD also may produce less Vitamin D, which is believed to help with serotonin activity.
+- SAD and other forms of depression is exercise and physical activity, but these may be difficult to instigate due to lack of motivation and the cold temperatures in the winter.

+### Analyzing gender effect in negative emotions
+**Women are more prone to depression and moody swings.** So we want to identify these 2 phenomenon by calculating the female group’s
+- variation of sentiment polarity over time
+- mean of sentiment polarity over time
+And compare the results with the parameters in male group.

 ## Conclusion